 Know your brand

-It’s not the best idea to get down to design before you immerse yourself into your business essence.
-Knowing your own brand and the value it drives to the customers is even more important than knowing your competition.
+It’s not the best idea to get down to design before you immerse yourself in your business essence.
+Knowing your own brand and the value it drives to customers is even more important than knowing your competition.
 What message are you trying to deliver?
-Does the brand encourage action or is it more focused on triggering emotions?
+Does the brand encourage action, or is it more focused on triggering emotions?
 What will make customers turn to your service once again?
-After you understand your brand enough, you will be able to deliver the right message through your logo.
+After you understand your brand enough, you can deliver the right message through your logo.

-Secondly, the typographic logo will impact the brand name of your company.
-So make sure the name is self-explanatory enough not to confuse your potential customers.
+Secondly, your company’s typographic logo will impact its brand name.
+So make sure the name is self-explanatory enough not to confuse potential customers.

 Know your audience

 • Who are they?
-Their age, gender, and nationality are just as important as knowing your customers’ occupation, hobbies, and interests.
+Their age, gender, and nationality are just as important as knowing your customers’ occupations, hobbies, and interests.

 Make sure you know the visual basics

-Based on the research results and your deep understanding of your brand, you will have to make a few choices related to your logo look.
+Based on the research results and your deep understanding of your brand, you must make a few choices related to your logo look.

 • Serif (with serifs): respectable, traditional, reliable, comforting.